Sorry, you need to enable JavaScript to visit this website.

 SAS trials and evaluations (Beaumont & Sofronoff, 2008; Tempkin, 2022) conducted in schools, rural and remote areas, and with children who have social-emotional goals with and without autism diagnoses have shown:

-• improvements in the emotional regulation;
+• improvements in the emotional regulation

-• increased social resilience;
+• increased social resilience

-• reductions in child anxiety;
+• reductions in child anxiety

-• reductions in hyperactivity;
+• reductions in hyperactivity

-• improvement in student/child behaviour; and
+• improvement in student/child behaviour

 • improvement in parent self-efficacy.